Family Health|Infants and Toddlers

 How is pneumonia diagnosed?

 Pneumonia can sometimes be hard to diagnose because the symptoms are the same as for a bad cold or flu.
 If you think it could be pneumonia, you should see your doctor.
-Your doctor may diagnose pneumonia based on your medical history and the results from a physical exam.
+Your doctor may diagnose your illness based on your medical history and the results from a physical exam.
 He or she will listen to your lungs with a stethoscope.
 Your doctor may also do some tests, such as a chest X-ray or a blood test.
 A chest X-ray can show your doctor if you have pneumonia and how widespread the infection is.
-Blood and mucus tests can help your doctor tell whether bacteria, a virus, or a fungal organism is causing your pneumonia.
+Blood and mucus tests can help your doctor tell whether bacteria, a virus, or a fungal organism is causing your illness.

 Can pneumonia be prevented or avoided?